 On one of our last nights on the island, we hung out, had a few drinks and played 20 questions – a game our decider Rob geniusly suggested.
 It was a hilarious couple of hours of trying to guess what movies each other was thinking of.
 What a wonderful feeling to have found your people.

 Another night, we got dressed up (for Hawaii, at least), and went to the Smith’s Family Luau.
-While this wasn’t really any of our ‘thing,’ we decided it was the thing to do in Hawaii, so we needed to check one out before we all left.
+While this wasn’t really any of our ‘thing,’ we decided it was one of the top things to do in Kauai – and Hawaii in general, so we needed to check one out before we all left.
 We wandered around the property, ate the not-really-our-style food, and watched the awesome show.

 Truly, the show was fantastic!
 And we all just ignored the rambunctious kids and drunk people we seemed to sit right between.
 Funny enough, the best part of this night was just realizing we’d probably all be okay skipping some must-dos on future trips together if we aren’t feeling it.
 Although it wasn’t a bad time, we all had the same looks of, “yea, not so much for us,” which was surprisingly, a relief!